-Being very overweight increases your risk of developing gall bladder cancer.
+Being very overweight increases the risk of developing gall bladder cancer.

-Early gall bladder cancer often causes no symptoms and is usually discovered unexpectedly when someone has surgery to remove gallstones.
-About 1 in 5 gall bladder cancers are found in this way.
+Early gall bladder cancer often causes no symptoms.
+It is usually discovered when someone has surgery to remove gallstones.
+About 1 in 5 gall bladder cancers (20%) are found this way.

-If the cancer blocks the bile duct it may stop the flow of bile from the gall bladder into the small bowel.
-This causes bile to flow back into the blood and body tissues, and leads to the skin and whites of the eyes becoming yellow (known as jaundice).
+If the cancer blocks the bile duct, it may stop the flow of bile from the gall bladder into the small bowel.
+This causes bile to flow back into the blood and body tissues.
+This can lead to:

 At the hospital, the doctor will ask you about your general health and any previous medical problems.
-They will then examine you and take blood samples to check your general health and that your liver is working properly.
-There are a number of commonly used tests to diagnose gall bladder cancer.
+They will examine you and take blood samples to check your general health and that your liver is working properly.
+They may also do the following tests:

-This uses sound waves to build up a picture of the gall bladder and surrounding organs.
+This uses soundwaves to build up a picture of the gall bladder and surrounding organs.
 You'll usually be asked not to eat or drink anything for at least six hours before the scan.
-Once you are lying comfortably on your back, a gel is spread onto your abdomen.
-A small device that produces sound waves is then rubbed over the area.
-The sound waves produce a picture on a computer.
+Once you are lying comfortably on your back, a gel is spread onto your tummy (abdomen).
+A small device that produces soundwaves is then passed over the area.
+The soundwaves produce a picture on a computer.
 The test is painless and only takes a few minutes.

-A CT scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
-The scan is painless and takes 10–30 minutes.
-CT scans use small amounts of radiation, which are very unlikely to hurt you or anyone you come into contact with.
+A CT scan takes a series of x-rays that build up a three-dimensional (3D) picture of the inside of the body.
+It is painless and takes 10–30 minutes.
+It uses a small amount of radiation, which is very unlikely to harm you or anyone you come into contact with.

 You will be asked not to eat or drink for at least four hours before the scan.